CAPAIDS-Uganda Home of Hope Background

-Northern Uganda was hit heavily by civil war, and is still reeling from high rates of poverty and higher rates of HIV/AIDS.
-Youth unemployment is extremely high and it is youth infection rates that are currently on the rise.
-It is where CAP/AIDS Uganda works with communities predominantly to resist, survive and overcome HIV/AIDS.
+Northern Uganda, where CAPAIDS-Uganda works, is still recovering from a civil war.
+Because of that, communities face high rates of poverty and higher rates of HIV/AIDS.
+Youth unemployment is also very high and youth HIV infection rates that are on the rise.
+CAPAIDS-Uganda works with communities to resist, survive and overcome HIV/AIDS.

 CAPAIDS-Uganda runs the Home of Hope, where they support HIV outreach and provide a safe space for community groups to come together.
 They also work directly with women’s groups to increase capacity and implement projects in local villages.
 Recent upgrades to the Home of Hope have expanded the offering to offer a transitional life centre to vulnerable young women and children.
 Here they can access health care and, most importantly, develop skills for sustainable livelihoods.

 CAPAIDS-Uganda was formed in 2006.
 Since then they have worked with the CAP/AIDS Affiliate Community to implement many community led programs throughout East Africa focused on relieving poverty, preventing HIV, and expanding access to education.
 They have twice acted as the regional implementing partner for projects funded by the Government of Canada.
 They have also hosted many CAP interns over the years.
 CAPAIDS-Uganda and CAP/AIDS work together in strengthening operational capacity, in identifying local funding opportunities and in developing relevant projects.

 The HoH provides residence and training to young women aged 16-24 to support them in accessing counselling and primary health care and provide them training for life skills and livelihood skills.
 Residents stay at the HoH for a period of 4-6 months, after which they are supported in transitioning to safe shelter and independent living.

 Priority is given to young women who face multiple layers of vulnerability including:

 - Girls who have dropped out of school